.st0{fill:#FFFFFF;}

 A quadruple amputee conquers Kilimanjaro and makes history this past weekend.
 On Friday, 5 October 2018, Corinne Hutton, without feet or hands, and with only one lung, did the impossible and reached the top of Mount Kilimanjaro against all the odds.

 In 2013, due to pneumonia and the septicaemia which followed, Corrinne Hutton, a single mother from Lochwinnoch lost both hands and legs below the knee.
-Her bad luck continued in 2017, when she had to have most of one lung removed due to an infection.

 However, she never allowed these tragedies to rule her life.
 She is an inspiration and motivation for others, and today, she is known as the first female quadruple amputee to conquer Kilimanjaro.